TC-8 Cassette System

 The TC-8 Cassette System was a hardware add-on from JPC Products that provided faster and more reliable cassette storage for the TRS‑80 Model I. Advertised as “The Poor Man’s Floppy”, the TC-8 provided features similar in many ways to the Exatron Stringy Floppy.
 The TC-8 could store up to 300K on an single 30 minute cassette tape.
 It increased the standard TRS‑80 cassette data rate from 500 baud to nearly 3000 baud.
 It also promised much greater reliability, “less than one bad load in a million bytes.”

-The TC-8 was derived from the TC-3, a similar cassette system that JPC Products created in 1978 for 6800 computers.
+The TC-8 was derived from the TC-3, a similar cassette system that JPC Products created in 1978 for computers based on the Motorola 6800 processor.
 When introduced in 1980, the TC-8 cost $69.95 for a kit and a $99.95 for a fully assembled version.
 Those prices soon increased to $89.95 for the kit and $119.95 for the fully assembled version.
 The JPC Products advertisements recommended that buyers consider the kit version, saying:

 It is very easy to build.
 It should only take you an hour or so.
 Even if you have never built a kit before, you can build the TC-8.

 If you can get toothpaste on a toothbrush, you can learn to solder.
 Our instruction manual will show you how.

 JPC backed up that recommendation with their “Can’t Fail” guarantee, saying:

 If you build the TC-8 and for any reason it doesn’t work, we will make it work at NO COST.
 All you have to pay is the shipping.
 We guarantee it!